pgadmin-org/pgadmin4/docs/en_US/preferences.rst

     :alt: Preferences dialog debugger display options
     :align: center

+* Use *Debugger tab title placeholder* field to customize the Debugger tab title.

 * When the *Open in new browser tab* switch is set to *True*, the Debugger will open in a new browser tab when invoked.